 These commands should allow the ports Apex Legends servers to contact your client through.
 Keep in mind that these commands are only for Apex Legends and Windows Firewall.
 If you have a third-party firewall installed on your computer you will have to whitelist Apex Legends from that firewall more information (here).
 This link is an example of allowing an app through firewalls.
 In that article, we have shown how to allow Google Chrome through a firewall but you can use the same method to whitelist and allow any other application through your firewall.
 If you are looking to allow another game through your Firewall you can follow this article (here) for a more in-depth explanation of allowing applications through the firewall.

-Method 3: Changing DNS to Google DNS
+Change your Local DNS to Google DNS

 Changing your DNS to Google DNS can really be helpful and can actually help you in this situation.
 Google DNS is optimal for your computer as it works better than the DNS provided by your ISP.
 It’s available almost 99.9% of the time.
 To change your DNS, follow these steps:-